 C. ELIGILIBITY INFORMATION

 - Eligible Applicants

-PDS Praia encourages applications from U.S. and Cabo Verdean
+The Public Affairs Section encourages applications from U.S. and Cabo Verde:

 - Registered not-for-profit organizations, including think tanks and civil society/non-governmental organizations with programming experience